sgtsmall/VK2BV_Direwolf/docs/VK2BV_direwolffull_build.md

-VK2BV Direwolf - Build Lite Image
+VK2BV Direwolf - Build Full Image

-# Build the Lite Image
+# Build the Full Image

-This document covers the lite image.
-The lite image does not include the desktop components and is meant to be run via ssh access, network and or boot files.
+This document covers the Full image.
+It assumes you have a screen keyboard and mouse attached.

-There is also a full image build (https://github.com/sgtsmall/VK2BV_Direwolf/blob/master/docs/VK2BV_direwolffull_build.md) This starts with the full desktop version.
-This opens a whole can of worms in its own right.
+There is also a lite image build (https://github.com/sgtsmall/VK2BV_Direwolf/blob/master/docs/VK2BV_direwolflite_build.md) This starts with a network based command line.

 From time to time you may need to completely rebuild the image.
 These instructions and some scripts represent a minimal set of installs and script changes that were needed to build the image.
 I ended up automating several of these steps and these notes are the result.
 Your mileage may vary!!!

-# Parts for the lite image
+# Parts for the full image

-  - Tested with Raspberry Pi B+ to Raspberry Pi 3 (Using B model should work, have not tested with A models or zero)'
+  - Tested with Raspberry Pi 2 to Raspberry Pi 3 (Using B+ model should work, have not tested with A models or zero)'
   - 8Gb SD card
+  - Display (1024x768) a seperate document will discuss smaller displays.
+  - Keyboard, Mouse.
   - SoundBlaster USB Play Sound Card
   - Interface cable for your radio
   - 5V power for the Pi (initially it can be built from your PC USB, but later you will need around 2A [10W])